asoltys/OT-Contracts/README.md

-I currently have two basic currency contracts: Digital Gold Grams, and Digital Silver Grams; I would like to develop these currency contracts—as well as all of this project's future contracts—into proper technical and legal documents that can be used on plug and play for-profit servers.
+I currently have two basic currency contracts: Digital Gold Grams, and Digital Silver Grams; I would like to develop these currency contracts—as well as all of this project's future contracts—into proper technical and legal documents that can be used on for-profit servers.

 ###Completed and working on:
 * Completed: basic Digital Silver Grams currency contract